 Parrot Screaming In The Morning

-As a phenomenon seen in wild bird populations the world over, the morning or dawn chorus is a natural behavior.
+As a phenomenon seen in wild bird populations worldwide, the morning or dawn chorus is a natural behavior.
 Your parrot may ritualistically scream in the morning.

-Why do parrots, or any bird species, scream during those early hours?
+Why do parrots scream at the start of the day?
 No one appears to know.
-Some suggest that birds are expressing joy at seeing a new dawn and are greeting the day.
+Some suggest that birds are expressing joy at seeing a new dawn.
 Others believe it’s territorial or related to breeding seasons, as noise levels have fluctuated depending on the time of year.

 The Journal of Ornithology has researched an exhausting list of environmental factors.
 Each of these appears to relate to the dawn chorus: